Making Tax Digital for Income Tax and animal services businesses

 - £20,000 or more from April 2028

-This will affect a broad range of self-employed individuals in animal and pet services.
+This affects a broad range of self-employed individuals in animal and pet services.
 This includes dog walkers, pet sitters, dog groomers, veterinary professionals working independently, farriers, equine dentists, trainers, as well as breeders, kennel and cattery owners, livery yard operators, and other specialised animal care providers.

 For many involved in animal services, self-employed income can come from several sources.
 You might combine dog walking with pet sitting, grooming with retail sales, training services with boarding, or run a small breeding or livery business alongside other work.